SolaceLabs/solace-ai-connector/docs/configuration.md

 ## Configuration File Format and Rules

 The configuration file is a YAML file that is loaded when the connector starts.
-Within the file

 ### Special values